gfkse/terraform-aws-airflow-ecs/docs/dags.md

 #### DAGs delivery
-Module deploys [Datasync task](../data_sync_dags.tf), which copies DAGs from S3 bucket to EFS.
-It could be triggered manually or in the DAGs delivery pipeline.
+This module deploys [Datasync task](../data_sync_dags.tf), which copies DAGs from an S3 bucket to EFS.
+It can be triggered manually or in the DAGs delivery pipeline.